 - Blood cell counts.

-- Various tests like X-rays, ultrasound scan, magnetic resonance imaging (MRI) scan or a computerized tomography (CT) scan can also be conducted to evaluate bones and joints as well as organs.
+- Various tests like X-rays, ultrasound scan, magnetic resonance imaging (MRI) scan or a computerized tomography (CT) scan can evaluate bones and joints as well as organs.

 Treatment of Lupus

-There is no cure for lupus, however, it can be treated and managed to a large extent.
-The treatments show a significant positive impact if started in the early stages of the disease.
+There is no cure for lupus.
+However, it can be treated and managed to a large extent.
+Moreover, the treatments show a significant positive impact if started in the early stages of the disease.

-The treatment plan is tailored uniquely for each person, as most individuals exhibit different symptoms.
-The treatment is best managed with a combination of medications and lifestyle changes.
+The treatment plan is unique for each person because most individuals exhibit different symptoms.
+The combination of medications and lifestyle changes can best manage the treatment.
 Here not only the symptoms of the disease are handled, but also preventive measures are taken to help manage the disease.

 Some of the common medications to treat the disease include: